 Find out more: How Stockholm companies create more gender-equal workplacesFind out more Arrow icon

 Around a hundred of Stockholm’s best-known businesses have publicly declared their commitment to gender equality.
 But what does it really mean for companies like Truecaller, King and Klarna to call themselves A Woman’s Place?

 What it means to be A Womans Place: Stockholm's best-known businesses pledge to further gender equalityWhat it means to be A Womans Place Arrow icon

 From better health to financial profitability, both men and women have much to gain from a more level playing field.

 Read full interview: Gender equality in Stockholm: What's in it for men?Read full interview Arrow icon

 When Christine Osazuwa arrived in Stockholm in July 2017, it was the first time the 28-year-old Baltimore native had stepped foot on Swedish soil.
 But she’d already made up her mind to stay.
 And having survived her first winter, she’s convinced that she made the right decision.

-Read more: Is this the best place in the world to be a woman?Read more Arrow icon
+Read full interview: Is this the best place in the world to be a woman?Read full interview Arrow icon

 What are you interested in?

 Sorry, no events match your selection.
 Please adjust your filters and try again.